SwadeDotExe/ESP32-Power-Meter/README.md

   * Line-to-Neutral Voltage
   * Current (2 Probes)

-  :warning: This project deals with 120 volts which can harm you.
-I take no responsibility of any damage as a result from this project. :warning:
+  :warning: This project deals with 120 volts which can harm you. :warning:

   ## Table of Contents
   * [PCB Design](#pcb)